-It was curiosity that took me to the Look Good Feel Better workshop as I wanted to see what I could do to help my appearance through this chapter in my life.
+It was curiosity that took me to the Look Good Feel Better workshop.
 It was one thing having cancer, but I didn’t want to always look like I had cancer.

 Look Good Feel Better is something nice and unexpected that helps lift your mood.
 It gave me a change of pace that I really needed in the middle of some very unpleasant times.